LionWeb-io/lionweb-csharp/src/LionWeb.Core/Core/Notification/README.md

 var cloneForest = new Forest();

 var sender = originalForest.GetNotificationHandler();
+// Replicates notifications for the cloned forest.
+In this example,
+// PropertyAddedNotification and ChildMovedFromOtherContainmentNotification are received.
-var replicator = ForestReplicator.Create(cloneForest, new SharedNodeMap(), null);
+// Replicator adds the same partitions to the cloned forest and property value to the partition in the cloned forest. var replicator = ForestReplicator.Create(cloneForest, new SharedNodeMap(), null);
 INotificationHandler.Connect(from: sender, to: replicator);

 var moved = new Documentation("moved");
 var originPartition = new Geometry("origin-geo") { Shapes = [new Line("l") { ShapeDocs = moved }] };
 var partition = new Geometry("geo");

 // Changes trigger PartitionAddedNotification and ChildMovedFromOtherContainmentNotification notifications